Recovery & Wellbeing College

-Whether you experience mental distress, use drug and alcohol services or both, support someone who does or work with South Eastern Sydney Local Health District, we offer you the opportunity to learn about recovery, wellbeing and inspire people to lead hopeful and meaningful lives.
+Whether you experience mental distress, or suicidal crisis or both, support someone who does or work with South Eastern Sydney Local Health District, we offer you the opportunity to learn about recovery, wellbeing and inspire people to lead hopeful and meaningful lives.
 All the courses are friendly and welcoming and we provide tailored student support if needed.

 The South Eastern Sydney Recovery College is currently free of charge and open to:

 - People 16 years of age and over with a lived experience of mental distress or suicidal crisis and live in the South Eastern Sydney Local Health District catchment.

 - Their families, carers and support people.

 - Staff, students and volunteers of the South Eastern Sydney Local Health District.

 - Staff of the Recovery College partner organisations.